google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/mobile-web-video-playback.md

 Rather than adjusting our video controls in the `click` event listener, we use the `play` and `pause` video events.
-When video starts playing, we change the button state to "pause", make sure time tracking is updated continuously and hide video controls.
+When video starts playing, we change the button state to "pause" and hide video controls.
 When the video pauses, we simply change button state to "play" and show video controls.

     video.addEventListener('play', function() {
       playPauseButton.classList.toggle('paused', true);
-      updateTimeTracking();
       hideMyVideoControls();
     });